 Dehydrating is fun!

 If you don’t have a dehydrator, now is the time to get one!
 This recipe is quick and easy, and loaded with flavor.
 These crackers totally satisfy those cravings for crunchy munchies with a little salty, spicy sweetness!
 The dehydrating process (as opposed to baking), retains almost 100% of the nutritional content of the food.
 If you need a dehydrator, I recommend the Excalibur 5 or 9 tray with paraflexx sheets.
-You can order them through Green Your SPIRIT (415)-272-8885 or click on the logo:
+You can order them by clicking on the logo:

 So on with the recipe!